suffolklibraries/lgc/content/collections/events/dance-workshop-with-danceeast.md

   [01473295230](tel:01473295230)
 ---
-Join dance artist Annie Kelleher at DanceEast for a free dance workshop and explore collaboration between younger and older dancers.
+Join dance artist Annie Kelleher at Jerwood DanceHouse in Ipswich for a free dance workshop!